Health Care Payments Data (HPD)

 - Inform policy decisions on topics including the provision of quality health care, improving public health, reducing disparities, advancing health coverage, reducing health care costs, and oversight of the health care system and health care companies.

-- Support a sustainable health care system and more equitable access to affordable and quality health care for all.
+- Improve data transparency to achieve a sustainable health care system and more equitable access to affordable and quality health care for all.

 Laws and Regulations